pulsecat/cryptotrader.org/pages/faq.md

 #### How can I make sure my funds are safe?

 Bots connect to your exchange account through API keys that do not have permission to withdraw funds.

+##Running bots
+#### Is it a problem that two bots are running on the same exchange account?
+It is not recommended to run two bots on the same account as they will compete for funds.
+Some exchanges (Poloniex, Bitstamp) allow to create sub accounts and link them to primary account.

 ##Strategy Market
 #### What is strategy popularity?
   The strategy rating is a relative number representing number of live instances that currently trade with this particular strategy for real money.
 E.g a strategy with rating 50% is being rented twice less often than a strategy with 100% rating.